-The History of the Silver Way
+The Silver Way

 Perhaps it is a matter of time, but if Google Earth software could apply its powerful zoom, not only to any country, but also to any time in history, we could go back to year 196 BC and see clearly the limits and extent of the provinces Citerior and Posterior, the germ of what is now Spain.
 It was twenty years since the Romans had landed on the peninsula and not only managed to bend and expel the Carthaginians, but also planned to order a jigsaw of over half a million square kilometres consisting of tribes of astures, Cantabrians, Celtibers, Galatians, Lusitans, Turdetans, vacancies, Vascones, Vetts and a long line of peoples clinging to their land.
 In short, a puzzle with thousands of scattered pieces that the Roman army managed to unite in 19th B.C. after more than a century and a half of bloody wars.
 In this long period of change the terms Citerior and Subsequent disappeared and Hispania became divided into the provinces Tarraconense, Bética and Lusitania.
 The Iberian peninsula was finally under the power of Rome and the times of the republic had ended at the hands of Octavio Augusto (63 BC–14 AD), who had proclaimed emperor.

 Roman roads in Hispania and its construction cenit in imperial times